Megumi-ybb/Daphnia-ms/README.md

      - **Sheet 1**: Daphnia dentifera dynamics with/without parasite
      - **Sheet 2**: Daphnia lumholtzi dynamics with/without parasite
      - **Sheet 3**: Mixed Daphnia dentifera and lumholtzi dynamics with/without parasite
-   - Refer to `./util/EDA.R` for detailed data exploration, Section 2 in `./daphnia-article/ms.pdf` for data description, and Sections S3–S6 in `./daphnia-article/si.pdf` for supplementary details.
+   - Refer to Section 2 in `./daphnia-article/ms.pdf` for data description, and Sections S3–S6 in `./daphnia-article/si.pdf` for supplementary details.

 3. **Model Fitting**:
    - Various mechanistic models are fit under the `panelPOMP` framework.
 For the mixed-species SIRJPF2 model, see `./Mixed-species/SIRJPF2`, which includes:
      - **model**: Parameter estimation scripts.
 The `run level` indicates computational intensity:
        - Level 1: Debug
        - Level 2: Local computation (~1 hour on 36 cores, ~50 GB memory)
-       - Level 3: Accurate parameter estimation (higher computational demands)
+       - Level 3: Accurate parameter estimation (higher computational demands) (~40 hour on 36 cores, ~50 GB memory)
      - **profile**: Parameter profiling scripts (MCAP algorithm).
+We provide profile structure within this repository, while detailed adjustments are needed depend on the situation.
+Further adjustment instruction will be provided in the tutorial file.
      - **specific_model**: Scripts for parameter estimation allowing certain parameters to be unit-specific (using `mif2`).
      - **specific_model_block**: Similar to `specific_model` but uses blocking with `mif2`.
    - Other models are found in: